-Option Effect WAIT (default) Ensures that the COMMIT statement returns only after the corresponding redo information is persistent in the online redo log.
-When the client receives a successful return from this COMMIT statement, the transaction has been committed to durable media.
-A failure that occurs after a successful write to the log might prevent the success message from returning to the client, in which case the client cannot tell whether the transaction committed.
-NOWAIT (alternative to WAIT) The COMMIT statement returns to the client regardless of whether the write to the redo log has completed.
+Option Effect NOWAIT (alternative to WAIT) The COMMIT statement returns to the client regardless of whether the write to the redo log has completed.
 This behavior can increase transaction throughput.
 BATCH (alternative to IMMEDIATE) Buffers the redo information to the redo log with concurrently running transactions.
 After collecting sufficient redo information, initiates a disk write to the redo log.
 This behavior is called group commit , because it writes redo information for multiple transactions to the log in a single I/O operation.
 IMMEDIATE (default) LGWR writes the transaction redo information to the log.
 Because this operation option forces a disk I/O, it can reduce transaction throughput.

-To change the COMMIT options, use either the COMMIT statement (described in Oracle Database SQL Language Reference) or the appropriate initialization parameter.
-For information about initialization parameters, see Oracle Database Reference.
+To change the COMMIT options, use either the COMMIT statement or the appropriate initialization parameter.

-Note: You cannot change the default IMMEDIATE and WAIT action for distributed transactions.
+You cannot change the default IMMEDIATE and WAIT action for distributed transactions.

-If your application uses Oracle Call Interface (OCI), then you can modify redo action by setting these flags in the OCITransCommit function in your application:
+If your application uses Oracle Call Interface (OCI), then you can modify redo action by setting these flags in the OCITTRANSCOMMIT function in your application: